Emilio-portal/Emilio-portal/README.md

 - 👋 Hello, I’m @Emilio-portal
 - 👀 I’m a computer science major at UC Santa Cruz!
-- 🌱 I’m currently learning Python and C++.
+- 🌱 I’m experienced with Python and C++ programming
 - ⚙ I’m also looking to collaborate on projects to build up my portfolio.
 - 📫 Reach me through email  at emilio.portal.b@gmail.com